 BUSTED: 4 Prospect Development Myths

 Myths, mistruths, fake news…there’s a lot of information out there, but you can’t believe everything you read.
-We’re here to dispel of the myths that persist in the nonprofit world, particularly in regards to prospect development.
+We’re here to dispel of the prospect development myths that persist in the nonprofit world.

 MYTH: Automation will make prospect researchers obsolete

 Technology is advancing so fast that headlines, not to mention the average person, can’t keep up.
 But will the amazing tools prospect researchers use someday replace the researchers themselves?
 In short: no, of course not.
 This myth is steeped in a fundamental misunderstanding of the important role of research in prospect development.